J. Krishnamurti, 21st February 1974, 8th Conversation with Dr. Allan W. Anderson, from the the series “A Wholly Different Way of Living“.

 (Photo © Barry Bland / Barcroft Media)

 One full week has gone by since I came back from a 10 day Vipassana Meditation retreat.
-It’s time I write a detail documentation of my understanding about the concept, my experience, and the after effects of the course.
+It’s time I document in detail my understanding about the concept, my experience, and the after effects of the course.

 What is Vipassana?